N0VA06/Live-action-detection/README.md

-# Live-action-detection-along with raspiberry pi intergration
+# Live Human action detection along with raspiberry pi intergration
+A sample dataset also has been provided for yolov11 model